anoma/namada/documentation/docs/src/user-guide/ledger.md

-# The Anoma Ledger
+# The Namada Ledger

-To start a local Anoma ledger node, run:
+To start a local Namada ledger node, run:

 ```shell
 anoma ledger